yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-4.md

 +++
-title = "Roll Your Own CSS-in-JS Library (4) - Static Extraction" date = 2021-03-14T01:00:00Z
+title = "Roll Your Own CSS-in-JS Library (4) - Static Extraction" date = 2021-03-15T01:00:00Z
-draft = true
 +++

 # Static extraction is HARD

-Firstly, the set up of static extraction is more complicated - there needs to be a build process, and the static extractor needs to fit into that build process.
+Firstly, the set-up of static extraction is more complicated - there needs to be a build process, and the static extractor needs to fit into that build process.